Tiger Teams

 HAQAST Members and Collaborators: Kellin Slater, Jeff Pierce, Emily Fischer, Bonne Ford, Jun Wang, Christopher Uejio, Emily Gargulinski, Susana Adamo, Randall Martin, Susan Anenberg, Pawan Gupta, Arlene Fiore, Jingqiu Mao also contribute to this team.

-To estimate the burden of disease due to smoke exposure on downwind communities, this project will conduct a health impact assessment (HIA) based on existing concentration response functions for PM2.5.
-This project will serve as a best practice for conducting exposure
+To estimate the burden of disease due to smoke exposure on downwind communities, this project conducted a health impact assessment (HIA) based on existing concentration response functions for PM2.5.
+This project sought to serve as a best practice for conducting exposure assessment using a fusion approach for other agricultural burning practices across the United States.
+You can learn more about this project from Amber Soja’s presentation at HAQAST Wisconsin.

 1. Using Satellite Remote Sensing to Derive Global Climate and Air Pollution Indicators